 “To better understand the potential trade-off between female reproductive investment and longevity in an emerging model of human healthspan, we studied pet dogs to determine whether intensity of reproduction (total number of offspring) encumbered the likelihood of exceptional longevity.
 Instead, independent of reproductive investment, the duration of lifetime ovary exposure was significantly associated with highly successful aging.
 Moreover, our conclusions are consistent with the hypothalamic–pituitary–gonadal (HPG) axis hypothesis of longevity proposed by Atwood and colleagues, in which longer lifetime gonad activity (i.e., delayed onset of menopause), rather than number of offspring, predicts longevity in women.”
 119

-It seems abundantly clear that extensive research supports the finding that the lifespan of female dogs is shortened by spay (removal of ovaries and uterus) or even the removal of the ovaries alone, for the sole purpose of preventing reproduction.
+It seems abundantly clear that extensive research supports the finding that the lifespan of female dogs is shortened by spay (removal of estrogen producing ovaries and uterus) or even the removal of the estrogen producing ovaries alone, for the sole purpose of preventing reproduction.
 However, the veterinary community at large has chosen to rely upon other studies over time to justify their position of advocacy for spay/neuter.
 The most recent of these studies was published in the highly referenced open access scientific journal produced by the Public Library of Science (PLOS).
 The study concludes that the average age at death for dogs that had not been spayed or neutered (i.e., reproductive organs remain intact) was 7.9 years versus an average age at death of 9.4 years for spayed or neutered dogs.
 However, the study does contain an admission that there is no ability to conclusively state that failure to spay or neuter causes a shortened lifespan.
 The PLOS study states:

 “Although a retrospective, epidemiological study such as this cannot prove causality, our results suggest that close scrutiny of specific causes of death, rather than lifespan alone, will greatly improve our understanding of the cumulative impact of reproductive capability on mortality.”
 107